The Spy Who Came In from the Cold (film)

-The Spy Who Came In from the Cold is a 1965 British spy film based on the 1963 novel of the same name by John le Carré.
-The film stars Richard Burton, Claire Bloom, and Oskar Werner.
-It was directed by Martin Ritt, and the screenplay was written by Paul Dehn and Guy Trosper.
+The Spy Who Came In from the Cold is a 1965 British spy film directed and produced by Martin Ritt, adapted by Paul Dehn and Guy Trosper from the 1963 novel by John le Carré.
+It stars Richard Burton, Claire Bloom, and Oskar Werner, and features Sam Wanamaker, Cyril Cusack, Rupert Davies, George Voskovec, and Peter van Eyck in supporting roles.

-The film depicts British MI6 agent Alec Leamas' mission as a faux defector who is given the task of sowing damaging disinformation about a powerful East German intelligence officer.
+The film depicts British MI6 agent Alec Leamas' (Burton) mission as a faux defector who is given the task of sowing damaging disinformation about a powerful East German intelligence officer (Werner).
 As part of a charade, Leamas is apparently dismissed from the British secret intelligence service and becomes an embittered alcoholic.
+He also strikes up a relationship with Nan Perry (Bloom), a British communist.
 He is soon approached by East German agents in Britain, and he allows himself to be recruited and taken to continental Europe to sell his secrets for money.
-Just when it seems that he has successfully discredited his target, however, Leamas is revealed to be an active British intelligence agent disseminating false information.
-Much to his surprise, this revelation achieves the real and heretofore hidden objectives of the mission.
+The plots of the rival spy agencies unfold, and prove more complicated than Leamas expected.

-The Spy Who Came In from the Cold was a box-office success, receiving positive reviews and several awards, including four BAFTA Awards for Best British Film, Best Actor, Best Cinematography, and Best Art Direction.
-For his performance, Richard Burton received the David di Donatello Award for Best Foreign Actor, the Golden Laurel Award, and an Academy Award nomination for Best Actor in a Leading Role.
-The film was named one of the top ten films of 1966 by the National Board of Review in the United States.
+The Spy Who Came In from the Cold was a box-office success, receiving positive reviews and several awards, including four BAFTA Awards for Best British Film, Best Actor (for Burton), Best Cinematography, and Best Production Design.
+For their performances, Burton was also nominated for the Academy Award for Best Actor while Werner won the Golden Globe Award for Best Supporting Actor.
+The film was named one of the top ten films of 1965 by the National Board of Review in the United States.